-Courses in the Business Department (Division of Business and Hospitality Industries) have been developed for students who wish to:
+Courses in the Business Department have been developed for students who wish to:

 - 1. Meet occupational qualifications of business and industry, or - 2.
 Meet lower division requirements for transfer to a four-year college or university to obtain a Bachelor's and/or advanced degree in business, or - 3.
 Survey the business field to determine personal aptitudes for, and interests in, a business career or as general preparation for dealing with the business community.